clara-ness/DSFBA_Project/README.md

 ### Prerequisites

-The project can either be run locally or find online going to this website [website](https://www.iamawesome.com).
+The project can either be run locally or find online going to this [website](https://www.iamawesome.com).

 ### Installation